Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Introduction

 In the self-similar coordinates, as the incident shock $S_0$ passes through the wedge corner, $S_0$ interacts with the sonic circle $\Gamma_{sonic}$ of state (1): $r=r_1$, and becomes a transonic diffracted shock $\Gamma_{shock}$, and the flow in the domain $\Omega$ behind the shock and inside $\Gamma_{sonic}$ becomes subsonic.
 In Section 2, we reduce {\it Problem 2} for shock diffraction into a one-phase free boundary problem, {\it Problem 3}, for second-order elliptic equation in the domain $\Omega$ with the free boundary $\Gamma_{shock}$, degenerate boundary $\Gamma_{sonic}$, and slip boundary $\partial W\cap \Omega$.
 In this paper, we focus on the existence of global solutions of shock diffraction and the optimal regularity of the solution across the sonic circle $\Gamma_{sonic}$.

-There are three main difficulties to establish the global existence of solutions.
-The first is that the ellipticity degenerates at the sonic circle $\Gamma_{\text{sonic}}$.
-The second is that the oblique derivative boundary condition degenerates at $P_2$.
-The third difficulty is that the diffracted shock may coincide with the sonic circle $C_0:=\{r=c(\rho_0)\}$ of state (0) in the iteration where the oblique derivative condition fails, that is, $\beta_2$ may equal to $0$.
+There are two additional difficulties to establish the global existence of solutions, besides the ellipticity degenerates at the sonic circle $\Gamma_{\text{sonic}}$.
+The first is that the oblique derivative boundary condition degenerates at $P_2$, that is, $\beta_2$ may equal to $0$, for which a one-point Dirichlet boundary condition has to be identified to ensure the uniqueness of solutions.
+The second difficulty is that the diffracted shock may coincide with the sonic circle $C_0:=\{r=c(\rho_0)\}$ of state (0) in the iteration where the oblique derivative boundary condition fails again.
 Then we can not employ directly the results in Liebermann \cite{g1}--\cite{g4} to show the existence of solutions for the fixed boundary value problem.
-One of our strategies here is to add an additional condition $r(\theta)\geq c(\rho_0)+\delta$ on the diffracted shock curve with $\delta$ small enough and modify slightly the approximate shock curve to overcome the difficulty.
+One of our strategies here is to enforce an additional condition $r(\theta)\geq c(\rho_0)+\delta$ on the diffracted shock curve with $\delta$ small enough and modify slightly the approximate shock curve to overcome the difficulty.

-The approach used in this paper for establishing the global existence of solutions is first to regularize the equation by adding the regularized differential operator $\varepsilon\Delta$ to make the equation uniformly elliptic; and then to rely on the Perron method, as in \cite{gl1}, to show the global existence of solutions for the fixed boundary value problem; and finally to apply the Schauder fixed point theorem to show the existence of global solutions for the free boundary problem.
+The approach used in this paper for establishing the global existence of solutions is first to regularize the equation by adding the regularized differential operator $\varepsilon\Delta$ ($\Delta$ denotes the Laplace operator in the self-similar coordinates) to make the equation uniformly elliptic; and then to rely on the Perron method, as in \cite{gl1}, to show the global existence of solutions for the fixed boundary value problem; and finally to apply the Schauder fixed point theorem to show the existence of global solutions for the free boundary problem.
 Moreover, we obtain uniform estimates for the global solutions with respect to $\delta, \varepsilon>0$ so that we can pass the limits $\delta\rightarrow0$ and $\varepsilon\rightarrow0$ to establish the existence of solutions of the free boundary problem for the original system.
-In particular, we prove that the diffracted shock is uniformly transonic, that is, the strength of the shock is positive even at the point $P_2$.
+In particular, we prove that the diffracted shock is uniformly transonic, that is, the strength of the shock is positive even at point $P_2$.

 In order to establish the optimal regularity across the sonic boundary $\Gamma_{sonic}$, we write equation \eqref{1.8b} in terms of the function